-Avengement is the sixth collaboration between action hero Scott Adkins (Abduction, Incoming), and writer/director Jesse V. Johnson (Triple Threat, The Debt Collector).
+Avengement is the sixth collaboration between action hero Scott Adkins (Abduction, Legacy of Lies), and writer/director Jesse V. Johnson (Triple Threat, The Mercenary).
 This one adds a brutal edge that’s been missing from most of their films.
 Working from a script co-written with another frequent collaborator, Stu Small (The Accident Man), they’ve come up with a dark and bloody tale of revenge.

-An up and coming fighter he refused to throw a fight.
-To smooth things over he got involved in a robbery orchestrated by his brother Lincoln (Craig Fairbrass, Cliffhanger, Dead Cert).
+An up-and-coming fighter he refused to throw a fight.
+To smooth things over he got involved in a robbery orchestrated by his brother Lincoln (Craig Fairbrass, Cliffhanger, A Violent Man).
 When it went wrong Lincoln threw him under the bus with everyone else.
 Despite a clean record up to that point, he’s sentenced to one of the worst prisons in England.
 He quickly learns he’ll have to become as cold and brutal as the other inmates if he wants to survive.
 Especially as there’s a price on his head.

 Adkin’s appearance in Avengement is far from his usual.
 His face is scarred and burnt, his mouth full of cheap metal teeth.
 And we find out how he got them in some wince-inducing sequences.
 A particularly nasty gunshot wound about 15 minutes in serves notice that the violence here isn’t sanitized like in so many of his films.